What we'll cover:

 Visit IRS.gov for more information about IRA rules.

-Planning note: Keep in mind that if you have both a Traditional and Roth IRA, the total contributions you make each year to all of your IRAs cannot exceed the annual contribution limit.
+Planning note: Keep in mind that if you have both a traditional and Roth IRA, the total contributions you make each year to all of your IRAs cannot exceed the annual contribution limit.
 See IRS's "IRA Contribution Limits" for more information.

 SEP IRA